railsbridge-boston/railsbridge-boston/views/workshop/mvc.deck.markdown

 <!SLIDE>

-# When you hear MVC, remember this:
+# When you hear MVC, remember:

 * Models take care of business!
 * Controllers direct the traffic